 The EM Program is divided into two components, Effluent Monitoring and Surveillance Monitoring, to implement the requirements and objectives.
-The specific requirements of Effluent Monitoring and Surveillance Monitoring are described in Sections 5.2 and 5.3, respectively.
+The specific requirements of Effluent Monitoring and Surveillance Monitoring are described in Sections 5.2 and 5.3, respectively of this procedure.

-The technical basis document SRNS-TR-2012-00202, Environmental Monitoring Program, provides additional "discussion" on each SDM area of environmental monitoring responsibility.
+The technical basis document SRNS-TR-2012-00202, Environmental Monitoring Program, provides additional "discussion" on each SDM area of EM responsibility.

-5.1 General Requirements and Objectives of the SRS EM Program
+5.1 General Requirements and Objectives of the SRS-EM Program

-The general requirements and objectives of the SRS EM Program are listed below.
+The general requirements and objectives of the SRS-EM Program are listed below:

-- To assess actual or potential exposures to the public, critical groups and populations from the presence of radioactive and non-radioactive materials from normal site operations or from accidents - To demonstrate compliance with authorized limits and regulatory requirements - To verify the adequacy of facility containment of radioactivity and the effectiveness of effluent control - To notify proper officials of unusual or unforeseen conditions and, where appropriate, to activate a special environmental monitoring program - To communicate accurately and effectively the monitoring program's results to DOE, to other government agencies, and to the general public - To maintain a continuous record of the effects of SRS operations on the environment - To determine concentrations of radioactive and non-radioactive contaminants in environmental media for the purpose of assessing immediate and long-term consequences of normal operations and accidental releases - To distinguish between contributions from environmental contamination and the environmental effects of SRS operations and contributions from other sources - To evaluate and revise the SRS EM Program in response to changing conditions in transfer pathways and to the site's changing mission - To provide site-specific data for risk assessment and uncertainty analyses for human populations in the SRS vicinity and to determine the effectiveness of models in predicting the concentration of pollutants in the environment - To conduct scientific studies to identify radioactive and non-radioactive contaminants and their transfer pathways in the environment.
+- To assess actual or potential exposures to the public, critical groups and populations from the presence of radioactive and non-radioactive materials from normal site operations or from accidents - To demonstrate compliance with authorized limits and regulatory requirements - To verify the adequacy of facility containment of radioactivity and the effectiveness of effluent control - To notify proper officials of unusual or unforeseen conditions and, where appropriate, to activate a special EM Program - To communicate accurately and effectively the monitoring EM Program's results to DOE, to other government agencies, and to the general public - To maintain a continuous record of the effects of SRS operations on the environment - To determine concentrations of radioactive and non-radioactive contaminants in environmental media for the purpose of assessing immediate and long-term consequences of normal operations and accidental releases - To distinguish between contributions from environmental contamination and the environmental effects of SRS operations and contributions from other sources

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Revision: 6

-Plan Page: 8 of 61
+Plan Page: 8 of 54